 At the conference, I spent some time with Peter Diamandes, the co-founder of Singularity University and founder of the X-Prize, among many other accomplishments.
 Salim Ismail, the author of Exponential Organizations, was another key speaker.

-My episode on exponential technology proved quite popular and I encourage you to listen to it or read the transcript.
+My episode on exponential technology proved quite popular and I encourage you to listen to it.
 With that said, the takeaway I want to share is not technology related.
 But it could change how you embrace technology.

 Key Podcast Insight: Peter told me your mindset is your most important asset.
 As I thought about that, I realized most people are saying that time is your most important asset.
 So I asked him to explain.
 He said the reality is that if you don’t have the right mindset, you’re not going to use your time wisely.
 Fair enough.
 My advice to you is to have a mindset of abundance, of expansion, of growth, of possibilities, of curiosity, just really be open to a future that could be very different from today and one that actually could be much better than today.
 I think technology can be a key to making your future much brighter, much bigger, and more profitable.